DataDog/go-profiler-notes/guide/README.md

 How you use these labels is up to you.
 You might include things such as `user ids`, `request ids`, `http endpoints`, `subscription plan` or other data that can allow you to get a better understanding of what types of requests are causing high CPU utilization, even when they are being processed by the same code paths.
 That being said, using labels will increase the size of your pprof files.
 So you should probably start with low cardinality labels such as endpoints before moving on to high cardinality labels once you feel confident that they don't impact the performance of your application.

+⚠️ Go 1.17 and below contained several bugs that could cause some profiler labels to be missing from CPU profiles, see [CPU Profiler Limitations](#cpu-profiler-limitations) for more information.

 ### CPU Utilization

 Since the sample rate of the CPU profiler adapts to amount of CPU your program is consuming, you can derive the CPU utilization from CPU profiles.
 In fact pprof will do this automatically for you.
 For example the profile below was taking from a program that had an average CPU utilization of `147.77%`: